-NUR 2205

-Registered Nurse Review Course
+Ν UR 22 205 F Regist ered Nurse Review Course (2 cr) 0

-(2 cr)

-This course provides a comprehensive review of nursing content needed to take the National Council Licensure Exam for Registered Nurses (NCLEX-RN).
+This course provides a comprehensive review of nursing content needed to take the National Council Licensure Exam for

+Registered Nurses (NCLEX-RN).
 This course reviews knowledge, skills, and attitudes essential for the safe and effective practice of nursing at the entry level for the registered nurse.
 Situations are given to review application and analysis of nursing knowledge.
 The nursing process and client needs are addressed in health care situations that registered nurses commonly encounter.
 Strategies for managing test anxiety are discussed.
 Computer adaptive testing is reviewed as the technology for the NCLEX-RN.
-PREREQUISITE: NUR 1201 Nursing I, NUR 1202 Nursing II or LPN admitted to the nursing program, NUR 2201 Nursing III, LSC 2111 Human Anatomy & Physiology I, PSY 1101 General Psychology I, LSC 2112 Human Anatomy & Physiology II, PSY 2109 Human Growth and Development, ENG 1111 Composition I, LSC 2110 General Microbiology, SOC 2101 Principles of Sociology, and current CPR Certification or concurrent enrollment or completion of NUR 2202.
+PREREQUISITES: NUR 1201 Nursing I, NUR 1202 Nursing II or LPN admitted to the nursing program, NUR 2201 Nursing III, LSC 2111 Human Anatomy & Physiology I, PSY 1101 General Psychology I, LSC 2112 Human Anatomy & Physiology II, PSY 2109 Human Growth and Development, ENG 1111 Composition I, LSC 2110 General Microbiology, SOC 2101 Principles of Sociology, and current CPR Certification or concurrent enrollment or completion of NUR 2202.
 Lecture.
 Repeatable 3 times.